Lapis legit: Market

 Due to the effort required to bake the cake, it is a rather expensive delicacy, costing about €20 per kilogram in 2010 in the Netherlands.
 In Indonesia, a similar-sized lapis legit can cost up to Rp 400,000 (about €12.50).

-Generally, a typical lapis legit cake is sold in a square pan (approx 20x20x6) and costs at least Rp 350,000 for a home-made, and up to Rp 900,000 for a special made (commercialised).
+Generally, a typical lapis legit cake is sold in a square pan (approx 20x20x6) and costs at least Rp 350,000 for a homemade, and up to Rp 900,000 for a special-made (commercialised).

 Similar cakes

-In Malang, East Java, kue lapis malang or spiku malang refers to a two-layered cake, prepared using a different technique.
+In Malang, East Java, kue lapis malang or spiku malang refers to a two-layered cake prepared using a different technique.
 Two batter mixes are prepared, one with naturally produced yellow colour, the other mixed with cocoa powder to produce a dark brown colour.
-The batter mixes are poured into two different baking tin and baked in the oven.
-To assemble, the cake is layered on top of the other with a thin layer of fruit jam in between.
+The batter mixes are poured into two different baking tins and baked in the oven.
+To assemble of the cake are layered on top of each other with a thin layer of fruit jam in between.
 Similarly in Surabaya, kue lapis surabaya or spiku surabaya refers to a three-layered cake, prepared using a similar technique to spiku malang.
 The kue lapis surabaya is commonly used to make a birthday cake and wedding cake in Indonesia.

 Lapis legit is similar to traditional Indonesian kue lapis, the difference being that lapis legit is a puffy layered cake, made of flour and is baked, while kue lapis is a moist layered pudding, made of rice flour and sago, and is steamed.
+Confusingly, in Malaysia and Singapore, lapis legit may also be called kueh lapis.

 Lapis legit has also spread to Malaysia.
 A form developed in Sarawak is called the Sarawak layer cake or kek lapis Sarawak which has greater colour and flavour variations.